qrtl/rmm-custom/product_name_generator/readme/CONFIGURE.md

 To customize the prompt sent to OpenAI along with the product image:

-- Go to Settings → Technical →OpenAI Vision Sessions.
+- Go to Settings → Technical → OpenAI Vision Sessions.
 - Select the record named "Product Name Generator".
 - Modify the Instruction field as needed.